richardimaoka/alpakka-blog-post/README.md

 ![CassandraSinkExample](CassandraSinkExample.gif)

-To run CassandraSink, code would look like below:
+To run CassandraSink, the code would look like below:

 ```java
 final PreparedStatement insertTemplate = session.prepare(